Andrew Paterson (photographer): Rob Roy theatre productions

-Stage productions by the Inverness Amateur Dramatic Society were a highlight of the cultural calendar in Inverness in the 1920s and 1930s, and Andrew Paterson interested himself in these locally produced theatricals, even ably playing the part of Captain Thornton in stage versions of Rob Roy.
+Paterson attended and participated in local theatre productions.

 The performances, which raised money for various charities, were often held in the Central Hall Picture House, and many of the performers gathered in the Paterson studio to pose for publicity and promotional pictures.
-It was from this group of friends that he was able to cast his 1912 film, Mairi: The Romance of a Highland Maiden.
+It was from this group of friends that he cast his 1912 film, Mairi: The Romance of a Highland Maiden.

-The film's leading man, Tom Snowie played Rob Roy for many years in several Andrew Paterson-produced versions of the play, and the cast usually included several notable local characters.
+Tom Snowie played Rob Roy for many years in several Paterson-produced versions of the play, and the cast usually included several notable local characters.
 Alexander Dallas's performance as Baillie Nicol Jarvie was often acknowledged as a highlight, as was that of Donald Dallas (also a Mairi participant) as Dougal Cratur.
 "A perpetual source of amusement," reported The Inverness Courier of the 1922 performance of Rob Roy.

 The 1915 production had also featured Mairi leading lady Evelyn Duguid as Diana Vernon (with her sister Jean as Helen MacGregor).
 It was presented at the Theatre Royal Inverness by a company of over 50 performers under the management of Paterson.

 In 1932 the Sir Walter Scott centenary was celebrated with a production of Rob Roy, once again featuring Tom Snowie, Donald Dallas and Paterson, with Carrie Cruickshank as Diana Vernon.
-One reviewer wrote "Inverness has seen many fine performances of this production, but we doubt if there has been such a satisfying one, or if it has been presented so completely as it was last night...Mr Tom Snowie, who is thoroughly familiar with the part of Rob Roy, gave a strong and forcible impersonation of that character, and Mr Donald Dallas as Dougal always delighted the audience with his pungent manner of expression and fearless and defiant gestures...Much credit is due to the producer, Mr Andrew Paterson, and the stage manager, Mr Tom Snowie, for the success of the performance."